-On practical systems, it is likely uncommon that the property requiring enforcement and the system's relation of semantic equivalence are so broad as to consider some valid execution equivalent to all valid extensions of that execution.
+On practical systems, it is likely uncommon that the property requiring enforcement and the system's relation of semantic equivalence are so broadly defined that some invalid execution has a prefix that not only can be extended to a valid execution, but that is also equivalent to all valid extensions of the prefix.
 We therefore consider the set of properties detailed in the theorem of Effective= T^{∞} -Enforcement (i.e., reasonable safety properties) more indicative of the true enforcement power of truncation automata.